taroooyan/bg-wiki/Nano-Operation-Manual.md

 *LED wipe?
 Work with the screen display turned off and cool.
 Wipe the screen using light pressure.
 Use clean, lint free cotton, microfiber cloths or low-lint wipes. (

-16. **Warranty, Certification, Calibration, reliability, validity**
+**16. Warranty, Certification, Calibration, reliability, validity**

 **Warranty**.
 This is a kit.
 See kit fulfillment in the Nano Manual Kit Assembly. email contact@safecast.org.